-Serve a 'company's coming' meal to your family on a weeknight with these tender, delicious Dutch Oven chicken breasts.
-There are plenty of healthy vegetables and herbs adding to the flavor.
-Dinner is on the table in less than an hour.
+Serve a 'company's coming' meal to your family any night of the week with these tender, delicious Baked Bone In Chicken Breasts.
+There are plenty of vegetables and herbs adding to the flavor.
+A tasty one-pot chicken dinner is on the table with very little effort in less than an hour.

 Why this recipe is just so good...

-- We are using bone in, skin on chicken breasts for this recipe.
-What do most people complain about when eating chicken breasts??
+- We are using bone in chicken breasts for this recipe.
+What do most people complain about when eating boneless chicken breasts??
 Dried out and bland chicken!!
-Using bone in chicken with the skin is one of the best ways to ensure that your chicken will be juicy and not dried out.
+Using bone in chicken pieces with the skin is one of the best ways to ensure that it will be tender and juicy and not dried out.

-- String beans and carrots go along with this roasted chicken breast.
+- String beans and carrots cook beautifully alongside the chicken breasts.
 The beans are thin and the carrots are sliced thinly as well.
 This helps them cook at the same time as the chicken.

-- If you would like to add different vegetables you can try some baby potatoes or chopped sweet potatoes, turnips or rutabaga.
+- If you would like to add different vegetables you can try some baby potatoes or chopped sweet potatoes, turnips or rutabaga or any of your favorite vegetables.
+Make sure to chop them in similar sizes for even cooking.

-- Fresh herbs are always best but if unavailable, use the dried version, only a little is needed because the dried is concentrated.
-Red or yellow sliced onions also are added to this recipe.
+- We are using thyme and rosemary sprigs for extra flavor.
+Fresh herbs are always best but if unavailable, use the dried version, only a little is needed because the dried is concentrated.

 - If vegetables are not soft enough, remove chicken to plate and cover with aluminum foil.
 Cook vegetables until they are tender-crisp or to your preference.